stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Our current SoM does not have a clearly outlined method to follow up with the people we talk to.
 Even though it is undeniable that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we do not have a method to follow up with the people.
 Through our current method we share the Gospel with the _lost_ and can know: _'Where is each person at now?
 (Meet them)'_, but it fails to follow up: _'What is their next step?
 (Move them)'_.
-We want to close the gap that by devising a clearly outlined method to follow up with the people we encounter: invite them to a follow up encounter.
+We want to close the gap that by devising a clearly outlined method to follow up with the people we encounter: give them further guideline to read by themselves and/or invite them to a follow up encounter.

 ## A paradigm shift: From ministries to Movements
 The **Shiftm2M** seminar [|2|](#references) teaches leadership and disciple making Jesus-style.